rashadwest/rashadwest.github.io/about.markdown

 ## Data Analytics Coursework
 - [Datacamp: Introduction to Python](https://www.linkedin.com/sharing/share-offsite/?url=https%3A%2F%2Fwww.datacamp.com%2Fstatement-of-accomplishment%2Fcourse%2Ffabb7d75677a5fd7cde59a125e02650a7b02fc38)

+## Other CS Coursework
+- General Assembly: Introduction to Ruby on Rails (weekend course)
+- General Assembly: Introduction to IOS development (weekend course)

 ## Projects
 - Beat The Expert VR application (version 1)
  - It is a virtual trainer